 Serbians head to polls in Europe's first post-lockdown election

 Serbians went to the polls on Sunday to elect a new parliament in Europe's first national election since coronavirus lockdowns took effect three months ago, with the ruling conservatives expected to win a comfortable majority.
-Polling stations were equipped with face masks and hand sanitizers for the use by the country's electorate of almost 6.6 million, many of whom were expected to skip voting - partly due to fears of becoming infected.
+Polling stations were equipped with face masks and hand sanitisers for use by the country's electorate of almost 6.6 million, many of whom were expected to skip voting - partly because of fears of infection.

-Mladjan Knezevic, a pensioner from Novi Beograd, said he voted for the status quo: "I am for the things to stay as they were."
-Vucic himself is not up for re-election but the opposition parties boycotting the vote accuse him of using his position as president to promote his party.
+Mladjan Knezevic, a pensioner from Novi Beograd, said he voted for the status quo: "I am for things to stay as they were."
+Vucic himself is not up for re-election, but the opposition parties boycotting the vote accuse him of using his position as president to promote his party.

-Serbia, which has a population of 7.2 million, has reported 12,803 confirmed cases of COVID-19 and 260 deaths.
+Serbia, which has a population of 7.2 million, has reported 12,894 confirmed cases of COVID-19 and 261 deaths.
 It was among the first European countries to start opening its borders on May 22 and all lockdown curbs have since been lifted.
-Analysts and pollsters say health concerns will keep some voters at home, especially among higher-risk groups.
+Analysts and pollsters say that health concerns will keep some voters at home, especially among higher-risk groups.
 About 1.2 million people on the electoral list have lived abroad for years and are unlikely to vote.

-At a polling station in a school in Belgrade's Zemun municipality, voters and election officials in face masks said they were working briskly to minimize exposure to the virus.
+At a polling station in a school in Belgrade's Zemun municipality, voters and election officials in face masks said they were working briskly to minimise exposure to the virus.
 "Yes, I am concerned about the coronavirus but had to vote ...
-I want to see SPAS in the parliament," Milica, 26, a social worker, said through a blue surgical mask.
+I want to see SPAS in parliament," Milica, a 26-year-old social worker, said through a blue surgical mask.
+(Editing by David Clarke and David Goodman)

 - READ MORE ON: